prof-rossetti/salad-system-requirements/requirements/business-processes/menu-update-process.md

 ### Menu Update Process

-When a menu is created or updated, an employee manually removes the large chalkboard from the wall, transcribes menu information onto the chalkboard, and hangs it back up on the wall.
+After the regional manager creates a new menu and executives sign-off on the menu, the company prints thousands of paper copies to be distributed to customers in each location, as well as two sets of wall-sized menu boards (one primary and one back-up) to be hung in each location.

- Sometimes the employee stands on a stool or ladder to obviate need to lift the chalkboard.
+After printing, the company arranges for a rental van to transport the menu boards to each location, and pays employees overtime to receive and install the new menu.